In His U.K. Visit, Trump Navigates A Strained Trans-Atlantic Relationship

 "He wanted to fly so he then attached to the British RAF," Anderson explains.
 "It does just show to everybody the actual strength of the relationship between the two countries."

-She says 95% of the attendance at the cemetery's Memorial Day and Veteran's Day commemorations are British, adding, "They will come here and remember the Americans and be honored to be a part of it."
+She says 95% of the attendance at the cemetery's Memorial Day and Veterans Day commemorations is British, adding, "They will come here and remember the Americans and be honored to be a part of it."

 President Trump is ostensibly in the U.K. over the next several days to reinforce the special relationship.
 He is attending a banquet hosted by the queen at Buckingham Palace on Monday evening and will travel to Portsmouth, on England's south coast, to commemorate the 75th anniversary of the D-Day invasion.